mpl/gofinder/README.txt

 		callees	callers	callstack	definition	describe	freevars	implements	peers	pointsto	referrers	what	whicherrs /home/mpl/src/camlistore.org	/home/mpl/src/camlistore.org/vendor	/home/mpl/src/go4.org	/home/mpl/src/github.com/mpl
 	-----------------------------------

+A brief recap on acme mouse chording: first place the text cursor on the word you want the search to apply to, with a left click at any position on the word.
+Then send that word as an argument to one of the guru commands with 2-1 chording.
+That means, press and hold the middle click on the command (for example, the "definition" word), and while still holding it, press the left click.

+The output of commands is printed to the +Errors window.

 The configuration file is mapped to a project type, which is defined as follows: